- Rutgers University Copyright Policy

 If the use is not permitted under a license or if it the use exceeds what would be considered fair, the instructor should consider either using alternate material or obtaining permission for the use.

 Rutgers guidelines on streaming audiovisual works are based on a legal interpretation of current law.
-Rutgers guidelines support streaming films and video in course management systems for university courses when the use is integral to the course and directly related to instructional goals in the following circumstances:
+Rutgers guidelines support streaming films and video in learning management systems for university courses when the use is integral to the course and directly related to instructional goals in the following circumstances:

 - if the work is in the public domain;